tgtechy/CombinePDFs/README.md

-# Merge Several PDF Documents into a Single PDF
+# PDFCombiner: Merge Several PDF Documents into a Single PDF

 A free, standalone Windows 10/11 application for combining two or more PDF files into a single document.
 It includes powerful options such as page extraction, rotation, bookmarks, encryption, and more.
 Nothing is ever uploaded or downloaded — all processing happens locally to protect your privacy.
 After getting tired of searching for a clean, free, ad‑free, non‑web‑based tool, I decided to build one myself.